ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-4. The algorithm depicted in Fig. 6.1 was found in an old book about ensembling.
+Q. The algorithm depicted in Fig. 6.1 was found in an old book about ensembling.
 Name the algorithm.

 ```